Publications

 Publisher's presentation

-Unfair competition, parasitism, brutal breach of established commercial relations, cartel, abuse of dominant position, market power, competitive damage, fixed prices, mergers, state aid, European authorities: the key words in competition law are legion.
+Unfair competition, parasitism, abrupt termination of established commercial relations, collusion, abuse of dominant position, market power, competitive damage, price fixing, mergers, state aid, European authorities: the key terms of competition law are legion.
 Competition law is not easy to grasp.
-The aim of this book is to make it accessible to all, by presenting an analysis of both anti-competitive practices (antitrust law) and those that form part of the flow of ordinary business law (unfair competition, non-competition clauses, restrictive competition practices, etc.).
+This book aims to make it accessible to all by presenting an analysis of both anti-competitive practices (antitrust law) and those that fall within the scope of general business law (unfair competition, non-competition clauses, practices restricting competition, etc.).

 The authors:

-Daniel Mainguy is a professor at the Sorbonne Law School, University of Paris 1 Panthéon-Sorbonne.
+Daniel Mainguy is a professor at the Sorbonne Law School, Paris 1 Panthéon-Sorbonne University.

-Malo Depincé is Professor at the Faculty of Law and Political Science, University of Montpellier, and Director of LICeM.
+Malo Depincé is a professor at the Faculty of Law and Political Science at the University of Montpellier and director of LICeM.

-Mathilde Cayot is a lecturer at Université Paul-Valéry Montpellier 3 and a member of LICeM.
+Mathilde Cayot is a senior lecturer at Paul-Valéry Montpellier 3 University and a member of LICeM.

 March 2024

-Set up an automatic system for checking compliance with general terms and conditions of sale or use available online.
+Set up an automated system to check compliance with the general terms and conditions of sale or use available online.

-The aim of this interdisciplinary project is to build a computer system capable of both identifying general contractual conditions on websites and analyzing the stipulations they contain, in order to initiate an alert when they do not comply with regulations, case law or institutional opinions.
-The first phase of this project, financed by the GIP Mission de recherche Droit et Justice which became IERDJ during the course of the project, involved developing a tool for analyzing the conformity of contractual stipulations.
-The tool was designed for clause-by-clause analysis, although it is not yet possible to effectively assess an entire contractual document.
+This interdisciplinary project aims to build a computer system capable of both identifying general contractual terms and conditions on websites and analyzing the provisions they contain in order to trigger an alert when they do not comply with regulations, case law, or institutional opinions.
+The first phase of this project, funded by the GIP Mission de recherche Droit et Justice (Law and Justice Research Group), which became IERDJ during the course of the project, consisted of developing a tool for analyzing the compliance of contractual provisions.
+This tool was set up to analyze clauses individually, without yet being able to effectively evaluate an entire contractual document.

-The project's initiators started from the observation that the information contained in general terms and conditions of sale or use is too often poorly assimilated by the individuals whom the law is intended to protect (essentially consumers), and that control authorities currently lack the means to systematically analyze them.
-The aim is to move away from a control system based exclusively on a sampling of practices (agents target behaviors within a global set to analyze them) to a systematic analysis focused on potentially dangerous practices, broadening the scope of control.
-The aim is to develop a computerized tool that will make the legal information contained therein accessible.
-This tool could analyze the compliance with current regulations of products or services available on the market and whose privacy policy is online.
-Ultimately, the aim of such a system is to filter all online contractual practices.
+The project's initiators started from the observation that the information contained in general terms and conditions of sale or use is too often poorly understood by the individuals that the law intends to protect (mainly consumers), and that the supervisory authorities currently lack the means to analyze them systematically.
+The aim is to move from a control system based exclusively on sampling practices (agents target behaviors within a global set in order to analyze them) to a systematic analysis focused on potentially dangerous practices, thereby broadening the scope of control.
+The goal is to develop a computer tool that makes the legal information they contain accessible.
+This tool could analyze the compliance with current regulations of products or services available on the market whose privacy policy is online.
+The ultimate goal of such a system is to filter all contractual practices exposed online.

-Initially, prior to any systematic control of websites and the GTCs or GCSs they contain (by suction robots), the project is building a tool for analyzing the stipulations individually submitted to it.
+As a first step, prior to any systematic mechanism for monitoring websites and the terms and conditions they contain (using web crawlers), the project is developing a tool for analyzing the provisions submitted to it individually.

-It aims to meet a twofold challenge: to give as accurate an answer as possible as to the legal conformity of each clause (the "accurate" answer being the one that comes closest to the one that a judge, if the function of judging can be reduced to an abstraction, would have given) and, since the aim is to propose these solutions to specialists (the Direction générale de la concurrence, de la consommation et de la répression des fraudes - DGCCRF - has a similar project) as well as to consumers, to give all the explanatory elements for this solution.
+It aims to address a twofold challenge: providing as accurate an answer as possible regarding the legality of each clause (the "accurate" answer being the one that most closely resembles what a judge would have given, assuming that the function of judging can be reduced to an abstraction) and, since these solutions are intended for both specialists (the Directorate-General for Competition, Consumer Affairs, and Fraud Control—DGCCRF—has a similar project) as well as to consumers who are subject to the law, to provide all the explanatory elements of this solution.

-The Faculty of Law and Political Science at the University of Montpellier has created a new national Master's degree in Food and Agroecology Law, which opened for its first year in September 2021.
+The Faculty of Law and Political Science at the University of Montpellier has created a new national Master's degree in Food Law and Agroecology, which opened for the first time in September 2021.
 The first class graduated in September 2023.

-The aim of this new diploma is to train students in initial training (many of whom are on sandwich courses) and professionals in continuing training in the contemporary challenges of food: without losing sight of the objective of feeding, the agri-food industry has also been assigned the missions of protecting the environment and local or national traditions, caring for populations and preventing environmental risks.
-By taking into account its effects on the environment and people, the evolution of the law can contribute to better collective living.
+This new degree aims to train students in initial training (many of whom are in work-study programs) and professionals in continuing education on contemporary food issues: without losing sight of the goal of feeding people, the agri-food sector has also been assigned the tasks of protecting the environment and local or national traditions, caring for populations, and preventing environmental risks.
+By taking into account its effects on the environment and people, the evolution of the law can contribute to a better collective life.

-To celebrate this pedagogical innovation, which aims to respond to the new challenges of food, the Faculty of Law and Political Science at the University of Montpellier has organized an international symposium on the theme of the new challenges of food, with the support of the MUSE program and the Conseil National de l'Alimentation.
+To celebrate this educational innovation, which aims to address new food-related challenges, the Faculty of Law and Political Science at the University of Montpellier decided to organize an international symposium on the theme of new food-related challenges, with the support of the MUSE program and the National Food Council.

-See the article devoted to the symposium proceedings
+See the article devoted to the conference proceedings

 Open science, innovation, public data

-Since the principles of open data have been asserted at both European and national level, in the service of a particularly proactive research and innovation policy, scientific research data have gradually become a genuine legal subject.
+Since the principles of open data were affirmed at both the European and national levels in support of a particularly proactive research and innovation policy, scientific research data has gradually become a genuine legal issue.
 See the publisher's website

 See Joachim Schöpfel's review in Études de communication, 2023/1 (No. 60), on cairn.info